zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 Draco Malfoy didn't go red, but a pink tinge appeared in his pale cheeks.

 "I'd be careful if I were you, Potter," he said slowly.
 "Unless you're a bit politer you'll go the same way as your parents.
 They didn't know what was good for them, either.
-You hang around with riffraff like the
+You hang around with ==riffraff== like the

 86

 Weasleys and that Hagrid, and it'll rub off on you."

 Both Harry and Ron stood up.